 - Use lists, tables, and concise paragraphs in your articles

-- To increase the likelihood that people will click on the link in a featured snippet, include a long list or table, which is less likely to be shown in full in the featured snippet so users have to click through for the full answer
+- To increase the likelihood that people will click through to the webpage of a featured snippet, include a long list or table, which is less likely to be shown in full in the featured snippet so users have to visit the site for the full answer

 - To win the featured snippet image, add text in the image itself - We see early indications that it could help win you the featured snippet as its likely Google is using OCR to find text in some images.
 You can win the paragraph but not the associated image and vice versa, so it's important to optimize both the paragraph and image for the best chance to win both.

 - Include a bullet list summary at the top or bottom of the page